Fasuy-git/SESA6085/coursework/docs/coursework.typ

   ... + [1/(sigma_2 sqrt(2pi)) exp(-1/2((t-mu_2)/sigma_2)^2)][1/2(1 - "erf"((ln(t) - mu_1)/(sigma_1 sqrt(2))))]
 $<1a-full-pdf>

-=== Constructing the Liklehood Equation
+=== Constructing the Likelihood Function

 As defined in *@how-data-is-censored*, there is both right and left censoring in the set of data.
-The general form of  the liklehood equation with left and right censoring is shown in *@general-MLE-combined-censoring*.
+The general form of  the likelihood equation with left and right censoring is shown in *@general-MLE-combined-censoring*.

 $
   L(bold(theta)) =